-Due to this merge, the Department of Pharmacy is the largest and most comprehensive academic teaching and research environment with focus on pharmaceutical sciences in Denmark.
+The Department of Pharmacy is the largest and most comprehensive academic teaching and research environment with focus on pharmaceutical sciences in Denmark.

 We see our new Department of Pharmacy as a powerful unit focusing on all aspects of drugs from development of new active drug substances to development of new drug formulations to the distribution and use by the patients - from molecule to society.

 The knowledge on drugs, in particular herbal drugs, goes back to ancient times.
 The distinction between the medical profession (diagnosis and therapy) and the pharmaceutical profession (production and distribution of drugs) appears around 700 BC in Bagdad.
-In Denmark, this distinction was regulated by law in 1672 by the King Christian V.
+In Denmark, this distinction was regulated by law in 1672 by King Christian V.

 The discipline of chemistry originates from the pharmaceutical discipline and the two very first professors in chemistry at the University of Copenhagen were pharmacists (1795).
 The famous physicist and chemist H.C. Ørsted was also known as a trained pharmacist.